 I love to have a festive DIY wreath on my door for every holiday and season.
 The problem is that I don’t have enough room to store all those wreaths, because wreaths take up so much room!
 My solution to this is to make my wreaths interchangeable, that way at the end of the season I can just take everything off the wreath form and reuse it for the next holiday.
 The only things I need to store are a few accessories!

-I used pins to secure the flowers to this DIY fall burlap wreath so that I can easily remove them and change them out in a few weeks for some Christmas decor!
-I will post my updated wreath for each season so that you can get some ideas for your own interchangeable burlap wreath.
+I used pins to secure the flowers to this DIY fall burlap wreath so that I can easily remove them and change them out in a few weeks for the next holiday!
+You can check out some of the recent versions of my interchangeable wreath below.

 If you don’t want to make your DIY fall burlap wreath interchangeable, you can just glue everything down instead of pinning it.
 Too easy!
 Now onto the good stuff…